parmegv/leap_doc/docs/platform/quick-start.md

 Edit provider configuration
 --------------------------------------

-Provide some information for new provider, these are the variables you need to set:
+Provide some global information for new provider, these are the variables you need to set:

-* common.json: contact_email (used for tor directory listing if you deploy a tor relay)
+* `common.json`: `contact_email` (used amonh other things for tor directory listing if you deploy a tor relay)

 Create nodes